WarriorXK/PHPWebSockets/README.md

 # PHPWebSockets
 A PHP 7.0+ library to accept and create websocket connections, we aim to be 100% compliant with the websocket RFC and use the [Autobahn test suite](http://autobahn.ws/testsuite/) to ensure so.
+Currently the server and the client are 100% compliant with the autobahn testsuite minus a few non-strict notices, the [compression extension](https://tools.ietf.org/html/rfc7692) for websockets will be implemented later

 ## Server
 For websocket servers a new \PHPWebSocket\Server instance should be created with a bind address and a port to listen on.